process-analytics/bpmn-visualization-R/README.md

 ## 🔧 Contributing

-To contribute to `bpmn-visualization-R`, fork and clone this repository locally and commit your code on a separate branch. \
+To contribute to `bpmnVisualizationR`, fork and clone this repository locally and commit your code on a separate branch. \
 Please write tests for your code before opening a pull-request.

 You can find more detail in our [Contributing guide](CONTRIBUTING.md).
 Participation in this open source project is subject to a [Code of Conduct](CODE_OF_CONDUCT.md).